kaifishr/NeuralAnnealing/README.md

 ### Perturbation Probability

 The previous two sections showed possible methods of taking discrete and continuous steps in parameter space.
-This section briefly discusses the perturbation probability $p
-$, that determines the amount of parameters changed at each iteration.
+This section briefly discusses the perturbation probability $p$, that determines the amount of parameters changed at each iteration.

 This implementation couples the perturbation probability directly to the current temperature $T$ of the system leading to the following relation